 Heart disease is the leading cause of death in the United States and accounts for 1 in 4 deaths, according to data from the Centers for Disease Control and Prevention.
-Fortunately, heart disease is preventable in most cases, and, with some lifestyle modifications, may be reversed to a degree.
+Fortunately, cardiovascular disease is preventable in most cases.
+With some lifestyle modifications, heart health may be reversed to a degree.

-In recognition of American Heart Month in February, Francisco Fuentes, MD, cardiologist at UT Physicians, shares his “prescription” for a healthy heart.
+In recognition of American Heart Month in February, Francisco Fuentes, MD, cardiologist at UT Physicians, shares his “prescription” for a heart healthy lifestyle.

 See a physician to get your numbers